hknutzen/Netspoc/language.markdown

 defined easily.
 If only a single tunnel is needed, one interface is arbitrarily marked as hub.

-Define two hubs for a redundant pair of VPN hubs.

 Encrypted VPN tunnels are supported for

 - remote access by tele worker with software VPN client,